adap/flower/doc/source/how-to-enable-ssl-connections.rst

         --clientappio-api-address 0.0.0.0:9096 \
         --node-config="partition-id=1 num-partitions=10"

-Note that in the second SuperNode, you must specify a different port for the ``ClientAppIO`` API address to avoid clashing with the first SuperNode.
+Note that in the second SuperNode, if you run both on the same machine, you must specify a different port for the ``ClientAppIO`` API address to avoid clashing with the first SuperNode.

 Executing ``flwr run`` with TLS
 -------------------------------